Table of Contents

 In Brief

-The laurel wreath has a special place in ancient Greek and Roman cultures, and its symbolism survive to this day.
+The laurel wreath has a special place in ancient Greek and Roman cultures, and its symbolism survives to this day.
 Whether represented in leaves or precious material, it remains a symbol of honor and victory.
 Even today, this symbol is used worldwide to represent these concepts, in fields such as sports and education.